SebastianJarosch/ChipCytometry-Image-Processing/README.md

 # ChipCytometry Image Processing
-Macros and codes from the publication "Publication"
+Macros and codes from the publication "Publication Jarosch et al"

 ![Image of Pipeline](url of image)